Jean-Marie Le Pen: National Front

-Le Pen ran in the presidential elections in 1974, 1988, 1995, 2002, and 2007.
+Le Pen ran for president in the 1974, 1981, 1988, 1995, 2002 and 2007 elections.
 As noted above, he was not able to run for office in 1981, as he failed to gather the necessary 500 signatures of elected officials.
-In the presidential elections of 2002, Le Pen obtained 16.86% of the votes in the first round of voting, obtaining second place after incumbent President Jacques Chirac.
+Whereas in 1974 he secured only 0.75% of the vote, in 1988 he obtained 14.39% of votes, increasing his electoral performance almost twentyfold.
+In the 2002 election, Le Pen secured 16.86% of the votes in the first round of voting, obtaining second place after incumbent President Jacques Chirac in a major upset.
 This was enough to qualify him for the second round, as a result of the poor showing by the center-left PS candidate and incumbent prime minister Lionel Jospin and the scattering of votes between 15 other candidates.
 This was a major political event, both nationally and internationally, as it was the first time someone with such far-right views had qualified for the second round of a French presidential election.
 There was a widespread stirring of national public opinion as virtually the entire French political spectrum from the centre-right to the left united in fierce opposition to Le Pen's ideas.
 More than one million people in France took part in street rallies; slogans such as "A crook is better than a fascist" (Un escroc mieux qu'un facho) and "Graft rather than hate, Chirac rather than Le Pen" (L'arnaque plutôt que la haine, Chirac plutôt que Le Pen) were heard in opposition to Le Pen.
 Le Pen was then defeated by a large margin in the second round, in which President Chirac obtained 82% of the votes, thus securing the biggest majority in the history of the Fifth Republic.

 In the 2004 regional elections, Le Pen intended to run for office in the Provence-Alpes-Côte d'Azur region but was prevented from doing so because he did not meet the conditions for being a voter in that region: he neither lived there nor was registered as a taxpayer there.
 However, he was planned to be the FN's top candidate in the region for the 2010 regional elections.